 This figure is seldom used.

-If ternary rhythm represents 6% of all music, it is present in less than 2% of it.
+If ternary rhythm represents 4% of all music, it is present in less than 10% of it.

 This is strange, since it is a primary ternary figure.

 The end of a word or phrase being stronger that its beginning.

-This figure is a musical anapest, because its longest note is placed on the weakest position of the beat.
+This figure is a musical anapaest, because its longest note is placed on the weakest position of the beat.

 •A: Start by doing this rhythm, using the syllable "Ta".

-B: Remove the "T" from the third "Ta" of each beat.
+•B: Remove the "T" from the third "Ta" of each beat.

 •C: Hold the second "Ta" of each beat.